-Here at Speedy Fuels, our fuel supply of red diesel and derv doesn’t just reach out to the agricultural, construction, marine and horticultural industries.
+Here at Speedy Fuels, our fuel supply of red diesel and DERV doesn’t just reach out to the agricultural, construction, marine and horticultural industries.
 With the rise of the internet and the need for cloud services and hosting, added to the evolution of telecommunications with the likes of VoIP technology and cloud systems, we’ve witnessed a considerable increase in red diesel orders to commercial premises.

-What is a data center?
+What is a data centre?

 At some point in your life, you have probably experienced the annoyance of a power cut.
 For a normal home, the issues which become evident due to a power cut tend to be the lack of television, trying to find a torch so you can see where you’re walking and possible food waste from the fridge freezer.

-When a data center has a power outage serious issues can arise which can bring businesses to a halt and even affect the workings of equipment and machines in hospitals.
+When a data center has a power outage, serious issues can arise which can bring businesses to a halt and even affect the workings of equipment and machines in hospitals.

 The importance of a reliable red diesel fuel supply

-Fuel polishing ensures the fuel stored in a data center is fit for purpose.
-If the backup fuel hasn’t been used in a while and the generators are needed in an emergency, the fuel may have degraded over time and cause serious problems to your backup generators.
+Fuel polishing ensures the fuel stored in a data centre is fit for purpose.
+If the backup fuel hasn’t been used in a while and the generators are needed in an emergency, the fuel may have degraded over time which will cause serious problems to your backup generators.

-Fuel testing and analysis will first allow the polishing team to check the fuel for sludge, water and bacteria.
+Fuel testing and analysis will allow the polishing team to check the fuel for sludge, water and bacteria.
 By using fuel polishing equipment, they pump the contaminated fuel through the fuel polishing machine until it is cleaned and suitable for use.

 They will also clean the tank to remove any sediment or left-over contaminants and fill it back up with either your polished fuel or new clean fuel if your old fuel is too badly damaged.